-Monochromator subsystem - An ultraviolet-visible-near infrared monochromator covering the spectral range of 280 nm through 1000 nm that can record spectra at a rate of 5 Hz and having a spectral resolution of 1 nm is required.
-The detector must give good response throughout the entire spectral range and have a response time of 10 $\mu$ s or better.
-The detector must produce a current proportional to the amount of radiation striking it.
-The plastic holographic transmission grating has 750 grooves per millimeter and is blazed to a 550 nm wavelength.
+Monochromator subsystem - An ultraviolet-visible-near infrared monochromator covering the spectral range of 280 nm through 1000 nm recording spectra at a rate of 5 Hz with a spectral resolution of 1 nm has been designed and built (See Fig. 4.3).
+The detector was designed to give good response throughout the entire spectral range with a response time of 10 μs or better.
+The detector produces a microamp current proportional to the amount of radiation striking it.
+The plastic holographic transmission grating has 750 grooves per millimeter and was blazed to a 550 nm wavelength.
 It has a 23.5 dispersion angle.
-See Figure 2.
+Mirrors fold the path of the light beam to reduce the amount of space needed by the instrument (See Figure 4.3).

-Detector subsystem -- The detector must give good response throughout the entire spectral range and have a response time of 10 $\mu$ s or better.
-The detector must produce a current proportional to the amount of radiation striking it.
-It must contain a signal conditioning unit to convert the current from the detector into a voltage and amplify the voltage so that the minimum and maximum radiation intensities are scaled to a voltage between 0 and 4 volts to match the analog to digital converters.
+Detector subsystem -- The detector should give a good response throughout the entire spectral range and exhibit a response time of 10 μs or better.
+The detector produces a current proportional to the amount of radiation striking it.
+A signal conditioning unit to convert the current from the detector into a voltage and amplify the voltage so that the minimum and maximum radiation intensities are scaled to a voltage between 0 and 4 volts to match the analog to digital converters is being designed.
+Fig. 4.4, 4.5 and 4.6 show initial test results of spectrometer.